WillC09/Webpage/README.md

 The following curated repository contains a series of high resolution images utilized for architectural elevations and rendered images commonly utilized within my main studio courses.
 The collected data represents a small portion of my overall digital repository for architectural rendering.
-Theis gallery of images are characterized as being commonly used within "Site" Plans and/or diagrams.
+This gallery of images are characterized as being commonly used within "Site" Plans and/or diagrams.
 It will contain a series of JPG and PNG data points with the following fields: